-We begin in romantic Venice, make stops in the great art cities of Ferrara, Ravenna & Florence, and end on the Mediterranean coast in Pisa.
-Along the way, you’ll enjoy gourmet meals from two of Italy’s best culinary regions (Emilia-Romagna & Tuscany), take in local markets, and discover a side of Italy seldom seen by tourists.
-You’ll also visit a family owned farm for a light lunch and a close-up look at rural life in Italy.
-This is the perfect way to see Italy.
+Throughout your guided cycling tour in Italy, you’ll enjoy gourmet meals from two of Italy’s best culinary regions (Emilia-Romagna and Tuscany), take in local markets, and discover a side of Italy seldom seen by tourists.
+We’ll also visit a family-owned farm for a light lunch and a close-up look at rural life in Italy.

 End: Florence or Piza